jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 Middle Way which is the remembrance of Me in your afflictions and reflection over that which may befall you in future.
 (KA)

+Regard the afflictions endured in the path of God as comfort itself.
+Every affliction suffered for His sake is a potent remedy, every bitterness is naught but sweetness and every abasement an exaltation.
+(TU 3.7)

 DETACHMENT (from material things)